bslaby/scripts/README.md

 # mkBinFasta.py
-This script takes the comma-separated output table of a binning tool ["contigname,binname", e.g. concoct (https://github.com/BinPro/CONCOCT, http://www.nature.com/nmeth/journal/v11/n11/full/nmeth.3103.html)] and and the binned assembly fasta and creates a fasta file and a list of contigs for each bin. clusterfile is the comma-separated binning output table contigfasta is the assembly fasta that was used for binning
+This script takes the comma-separated output table of a binning tool ["contigname,binname", e.g. concoct (https://github.com/BinPro/CONCOCT, http://www.nature.com/nmeth/journal/v11/n11/full/nmeth.3103.html)] and and the binned assembly fasta and creates a fasta file and a list of contigs for each bin. clusterfile is the comma-separated binning output table, contigfasta is the assembly fasta that was used for binning